openmpf/openmpf.github.io/docs/docs/Media-Selectors-Guide.md

 # New Job Request Fields

 Below is an example of a job that uses media selectors.
-The job uses a two stage pipeline.
+The job uses a two-stage pipeline.
 The first stage performs language identification.
 The second performs translation.
 ```json
 {